How PepsiCo makes the perfect Cheetos with the help of Autonomous Systems

 Optimizing production yield while ensuring quality is always a complex challenge.
 It is no different when it comes to manufacturing an irresistible snack like the Cheetos.

-From ingredient characteristics to equipment behavior, it is difficult for operators and automated control systems alike to ensure consistent quality.
-Each batch of flour is slightly different from the previous one.
-Factory ambient humidity varies with days and seasons.
-Although they are the same make and model, extruders across manufacturing lines will have minor differences within their manufacturer’s tolerance range.
-Finally, like any mechanical equipment, extruders wear over time which also impacts their operating specifications.
+It is difficult for operators and automated control systems alike to ensure consistent quality because of constantly changing variables.
+Each batch of raw ingredients is slightly different from the previous one.
+Also, although they can be of the same make and model, equipment across manufacturing lines can have minor differences within their manufacturer’s tolerance range.
+Finally, like any mechanical equipment, equipment wears over time which also impacts their operating specifications.

 To help with these aspects, PepsiCo was looking for a solution that would both ensure consistent quality and optimize product yield

 To optimize the production yield, Neal Analytics worked closely with PepsiCo’s manufacturing team, from process experts to operators, and the Microsoft AI engineering team to design, train and deploy a Project Bonsai AI agent, aka a “brain.”
-This agent helps operators optimize the yield of the Cheetos extrusion and baking processes.
+This agent helps operators optimize Cheetos output while maintaining quality.

 The first step to training the AI agent using the trial-and-error approach of Deep Reinforcement Learning (DRL) was to develop an accurate process simulator.
-Because of the process complexity, including the fact that one of the key AI agent inputs was the Cheetos’ shape, Neal Analytics AI experts developed an AI simulator using a Deep Neural Network architecture.
-This custom-built process simulator was itself trained using real-life process data recorded during regular Cheetos production runs.
+Because of the process complexity, Neal Analytics AI experts developed an AI simulator using a Deep Neural Network architecture.

 Using this simulator and PepsiCo’s process experts and operators, the DRL’s so-called “reward function” was defined using the concepts of Machine Teaching and after a series of tests to optimize the solution’s appropriate components from process inputs and outputs to reward function parameters.